Nate Darling: Charlotte Hornets (2020–2021)

 After going undrafted in the 2020 NBA draft, Darling signed a two-way contract with the Charlotte Hornets.
 Under the terms of the deal, he will split time between the Hornets and their NBA G League affiliate, the Greensboro Swarm.
 This united him with Canadian assistant coach Jay Triano.

-He made his NBA debut on March 13, 2021 against the Toronto Raptors, hitting a three-pointer in the fourth quarter, and became the first Nova Scotia born player in NBA history.
+He made his NBA debut on March 13, 2021, against the Toronto Raptors, hitting a three-pointer in the fourth quarter, and became the first Nova Scotia born player in NBA history.

-Ontario Clippers (2021–present)
+Agua Caliente / Ontario / San Diego Clippers (2021–present)

 On October 16, 2021, Darling was signed by the Los Angeles Clippers, but was waived shortly thereafter.
-On October 23, he was selected by the Ontario Clippers fifth overall in the 2021 NBA G League draft.
+On October 23, he was selected by the Agua Caliente Clippers fifth overall in the 2021 NBA G League draft.

 On February 17, 2023, Darling signed a two-way contract with the Los Angeles Clippers.
 He was waived four days later without having played a game for the NBA team.
-On February 23, 2023, Darling was reacquired by the Ontario Clippers.
+On February 23, he was reacquired by the Ontario Clippers.

+On October 9, 2023, Darling signed with the Los Angeles Clippers, but was waived on October 20, prior to the start of the 2023–24 season.
+Ten days later, he rejoined the Ontario Clippers.

+On September 20, 2024, Darling signed with the Los Angeles Clippers, but was waived on October 12.
+On October 28, he rejoined the San Diego Clippers.

+On August 5, 2025, he signed with Elan Chalon of the French LNB Pro A.